-The services within the directorate are fundamentally enabling services to the rest of the organisation of the and CCG council and therefore by default support regional/national priorities as consequence.
-Major topics like Clean Air/Carbon Neutral, GM Strategic Framework, Homelessness.
-School readiness. health improvement all are supported by ensuring key performance and intelligence data is available to support decisions. timely and effective communications take place, right and proper legal guidance is provided, staffing to deliver on key priorities are engaged and supported and the back office support aligned is accordingly.
+The services within directorate are fundamentally enabling services to the rest of the organisation of the council and CCG and therefore by default support regional/national priorities as consequence.
+Major topics like Clean Air/Carbon Neutral, GM Strategic Framework, Homelessness, School readiness. health improvement are all supported by ensuring key performance and intelligence data is available to support decisions. timely and effective communications take place, right and proper legal guidance is provided, staffing to deliver on key priorities are engaged and supported and the back office support is aligned accordingly.